CartoDB/cartodb/gears/carto_gears_api/README.md

 - If you specify a runtime dependency of a gem already existing at Gemfile, it must have the exact version.
 - Although the private gem itself doesn't appear in `Gemfile` or `Gemfile.lock`, dependencies do, because they need to be installed.
+- You should avoid adding paths to the `$LOAD_PATH` from the Gemfile.
+An alternative is to add them in the initialization code.

 #### Generating a clean Gemfile.lock